SahibSingh29/FreshFinds/README.md

-# 🌿 Plant Disease Predictor
+# 🌿 FreshFinds - Plant Disease Predictor

 A full-stack web application that predicts plant diseases from uploaded leaf images using a trained machine learning model.